7 Fast-Food Chains That Use Fresh-Cut Potatoes for Their Fries

-French fries are far and away the biggest money maker for fast-food restaurants.
-That's partially the case because chains create a huge markup on fries, charging customers many times more for fries than what they pay for the raw potatoes.
-In fact, the markup can be as high as a staggering 3,900%.
-Plus, most fast-food chains use pre-cut, frozen fries making the golden brown side, even more, cost-effective than fast-food chains that make fresh-cut fries for real potatoes every day.
-But it's also the case because people really, really love French fries.
+French fries are a big money maker for fast-food restaurants.
+That's partly because chains create a huge markup on french fries, charging customers many times more for fries than what they pay for the raw potatoes used to make them.
+In fact, as we've previously reported, the markup can be as high as a staggering 3,900%.
+Plus, most fast-food chains use pre-cut, frozen fries making the popular side order even more cost-effective than those that make fresh-cut fries with real potatoes every day.
+Consumers may not even realize that they're eating a previously frozen product; either way, people really, really love french fries.

 And what's not to love?
 Crispy, salty, crunchy on the outside, warm and soft within, and a perfect vehicle for dips, sauces, and spreads of all kinds.
 As to which fast-food chain has the best fries?
 That's a debate that can go on indefinitely.
-What's not up for debate is that the five chains featured here take their French fries seriously, making fresh batches daily with potatoes they cut right there on the premises.
+But if you ask us, fresh-cut fries are simply a superior product when compared to their frozen counterparts.
+And the seven chains featured ahead take their french fries seriously, making fresh batches daily with potatoes they cut right on the premises.

 Peek into the kitchen of any In-n-Out and, along with a lot of patties of beef cooking (including many frying with a smear of mustard applied, AKA Animal Style), you'll see one of the employees sending potato after potato through the slicer.
 This chain churns out fresh-cut fries aplenty day after day.